codingfreak/otel-demo/README.md

 ## Traces

 All responses if this API will contain 3 additional headers `X-Activity-TraceId`, `X-Activity-SpanId` and `X-Activity-Id`.
-The trace id is the most important of these.
+The trace id is the most important of these because you can filter your traces by this id.

+## Known Issues

+Currently App Insights will only show live metrics but no traces, logs and so on.